-Appen’s Language Resources team help clients improve their voice-recognition systems.
+You’ve just learned how Appen managed search and social media evaluators annotate and evaluate data, rating it for relevance, the data they produce is a great example of crowd sourced data.
+Appen’s Language Resources team helps clients improve their voice-recognition systems.
 If a company wants to launch its product in a new market—let’s say Brazil—then it may come to Appen and request a number of scripts read in Brazilian Portuguese.
 Our job is to find multiple native speakers who can read those scripts in natural language.
-The client then feeds this data to its computer, so when people speak to it in Brazilian Portuguese, the computer understands what they’re saying.
+The client then feeds this crowd sourced data to its computer, so when people speak to it in Brazilian Portuguese, the computer understands what they’re saying.

-Why multiple people?
+Why does this work require multiple people and ideally “crowd sourced”?
 Because in every language, there are subtle differences among speakers, such as regional dialects.
 “For example,” Kerri explains, “I have a New York accent, so the computer in my home or car needs to recognize that when I saw ‘water,’ that’s the same word as when someone from Kansas says it, and when someone from the U.K. or any other country says it.
 By sourcing a number of different speakers, we teach voice-recognition systems that all those sounds mean the same thing.”

 Recruiting globally, at scale

-Traditionally, recruiters focus on looking for one person to fill a fulltime role for an indefinite amount of time.
+Traditionally, recruiters focus on looking for one person to fill a full time role for an indefinite amount of time.
 A recruiter creates a requisition, searches for candidates, manages the interview process and coordinates hiring.
-A crowdsourcing request looks more like 500 people to work 20 hours a week for one month only, starting as soon as possible.
+An Appen crowdsourcing request looks more like asking 500 people to work 20 hours a week for one month only, starting as soon as possible.

 “To look for a crowd,” Kerri explains, “you need scale.
 A post on the company website or Monster.com just doesn’t cut it.
-We need to reach 100,000 people to hire 10,000, which is the average size of our crowd at any given time.
+We need to reach 100,000 people to hire 10,000.
 We rely on social media advertising—blanketing social media actually—so we can reach people from multiple angles.”